 No garden is complete without the small details that make it unique and different from the rest.
 From wooden fences, river stones, or marble, choosing between a pond or a natural carpet grass clearing will be part of the character of your garden.

-Get inspired by the different types of garden, such as the Japanese with bodies of water, bushes, fountains, and large stones or the desert, with all kinds of succulents and cacti, as well as paths.
+Get inspired by the different types of gardens, such as the Japanese with bodies of water, bushes, fountains, and large stones, or the desert, with all kinds of succulents and cacti, as well as paths.
 Dedicate a couple of hours each week and soon you will have a green place where you can relax your senses, spend time with your loved ones or grow your favorite fruits and vegetables.